chadsparrow/lgs_team_builder/README.md

 This will download the official MongoDB docker image, as well as the latest development docker image for the backend.

-> Everytime you push commits to Gitlab, Gitlab reads the `.gitlab-ci.yml` file in the `root` directory and creates a CI/CD pipeline which automatically creates and replaces images in the project image repository found here: [Gitlab Container Registry](https://gitlab.com/garneau-dev/sugoi/team-builder/container_registry)
+> Everytime you push commits to Gitlab, Gitlab reads the `.gitlab-ci.yml` file in the `root` directory and runs a CI/CD pipeline to automatically create and replace images in the project image repository found here: [Gitlab Container Registry](https://gitlab.com/garneau-dev/sugoi/team-builder/container_registry)
 >
-> - commits pushed to the master branch using a tag _`(ie. git tag v1.0.0)`_ will create images with the `v1.0.0` and `latest` tags
+> - commits pushed to the `master` branch using a tag _`(git tag v1.0.0)`_ will create an image with the version tag and overwrite the `latest` image.
+You can then always use the `latest` image in production, and have means to roll back to a previous tagged image when needed.
-> - commits pushed to develop branch - image is created with `develop` tag
+> - commits pushed to `develop` branch - image is created with `develop` tag

 Once the docker-compose is complete you will have two docker containers running on your machine, one being the Node.js backend on the port you specified using the `PORT` env variable, and the MongoDB Database on the port you specified using the `MONDODB_INIT_ROOT_PORT` env variable.

-A root user is created using the email/password combo you also specified in the env file above.
+A root user is created on the MongoDB container using the email/password combo you also specified in the env file above.

 The Node.js backend container will automatically connect to the MongoDB container and be ready to transmit requested data.

-MongoDB data is persisted to a volume created on your system by the `docker-compose-dev.yml` file which you can view with:
+All development mongoDB data is persisted to a volume created on your system by `volumes:` in the `docker-compose-dev.yml` file which you can view with:

 ```bash
   docker volume ls
 ```

+##### ** DO NOT USE:  _`'docker volume prune'`_ unless you have the containers running or you will lose all your development data.
+---
 > I highly recommend downloading and installing `Kitematic` to be able to view each container and its logs live without having to constantly issue docker commands to see them.

 > Also download and install `MongoDB Compass` for a really great and easy to use UI application to work with MongoDB.
 You can use the username & password specified in the env file to login.